aurorascharff/redwoodsdk-demo/STEPS.md

 - We can also have some middleware further up, common headers and session.
 Using cloudflare durable objects for session management.
 We can actually run middleware freely by adding more functions before or after here, and our request will run through all of this sequentially.
 Add getUserMiddleware.
 - Adds the user to our app context which can be used anywhere.
 - With App context, we get a mutable object thats passed to each request handler, interruptors, and server functions, and components.
 See type.
 - For our routes, we can simply render the NOJSDocument.
 The document will be applied to all routes that are passed to it.
 Move JSX inside.
-Then Home page.
+Then static Home page.
 - Layouts: wrapped in AppLayout.
 - Route matched, placed into that document.
 Right now, this is just a plain document and theres no client side hydration here, plain server-side rendering.